3 Ways Faster Credentialing Can Improve Healthcare in America

 A physician starting work sooner puts one more doctor on the floor.
 More working doctors leads to less time in waiting rooms and more time being seen.
 That’s something that’s important to both physicians and patients alike, according to a survey by The Physician Foundation, which found that only 11 percent of patients and 14 percent of physicians feel enough time was allotted for the highest standards of care.

-That alone could be life-saving, according to John T. Hartigan, CEO of Intiva Health.
+That alone could be life-saving, according to Robb Duke, VP of Intiva Health.

 Plus, by facilities saving millions a year on credential management, more money could be put toward buying better equipment, hiring more doctors and nurses, getting more beds, opening up more facilities, and so on.
 It all comes back to the patient, which at one point or another, is everyone.